Student Group and Travel Funds

 SNRE Funds for Student Groups

-Thanks to a generous Class of 2011 gift and a substantial gift from an alumnus, SNRE student groups registered through MSA can now apply for funds (up to $1,000) to help support their group activities.
+Thanks to a generous Class of 2011 gift and a substantial gift from an alumnus, SNRE student groups registered through the Center for Campus Involvement (CCI) can now apply for funds (up to $1,000) to help support their group activities.
 These funds should supplement the MSA funding not be in lieu of MSA funding.
 Funding requests will be reviewed on a first-come first-served basis; groups may register in advance of their activity to assure funds will remain.

 Applications for funding will be accepted on a rolling basis.
 The proposed activities, goals, and desired outcomes will be posted to the web to showcase how our students are engaging the student community.